hnikolov/THRII_USB_Pedal/README.md

   - See "SysExMessage m(sb.data(), sblast - sb.begin());" in CreatePatch()
 - setup_t conflict in TFT_eSPI library: renamed the setup_t type

+**SUPPORT OF DIFFERENT THRII MODELS**

+In this development, I use THR10II-W. To make the original code working with my amp, I needed to change at many places the hard coded family if (FID) and model number (MNR) values.
+In order to (facilitate) support of different THRII models, I removed hard coded FID and MNR from the USB/MIDI communication with THRII, mainly in ParseSysEx.cpp file.
+In this way, different THRII models can be connected and controlled with almost no need of code changes and SW rebuild.
+However, still some changes are needed, because:
+- In the beginning, FID and MNR are not known, therefore, in function send_init(), hard coded values are used
+- Hard coded values are present in THR30II.h file, see LINE6_YAMAHA_DEVICE_ID and PC_SYSEX_BEGIN.
+These values are used in function SendParameterSetting() further in this file.

 **HARDWARE USED**
 - Teensy 4.1
 - 3.2" TFT with ILI9341 controller is used.